 - How Much Time Will It Take To Complete My Discovery Deposition?

 - Discovery Deposition Basics or Discovery Deposition 101?

 - Ten Deposition Rules to Win Or Lose By.

-Injured clients of Wolter, Beeman, Lynch & Londrigan receive a free copy of this booklet well in advance of their deposition.
-Many clients have said the booklet is a valuable tool that can be used to understand the process and avoid mistakes which might otherwise ruin a good case.
+Injured clients of Wolter, Beeman, Lynch & Londrigan, LLP receive a free copy of this booklet well in advance of their deposition.
+Contact us to discuss your case.